 Closing date real estate

 After real property closing occurs, the real estate agent and realtor should be responsible for notifying real property sellers about what needs to happen next after a real property transfer.
 This includes getting a real property deed and filing it with the reality recorder’s office in the county where real properties are located.

-If you need to sell your house as quickly as possible, without having to pay any fees, ASAP Cash Offer can help!
+If you need to sell your house as quickly as possible, without having to pay any fees, Cash Offer Please can help!

 Even if you are still confused what’s the right path to sell your house or property, get on a call with our expert!
 We will guide you towards the fastest route!
 Let us do all the heavy lifting by letting us know more information about your property so we can assess the condition and current AS-IS value even in California.
 Cash Offer Please will be able to give you a fair all-cash offer on your property simply by calling (805)429-8405 or filling out the form below.